There are a few variations in how chord charts are shown. But, since they’re a fairly intuitive picture of what to do, it’s not hard to work out.

 Chords Up the Neck

-When a chord is played higher up the fretboard, the lowest fret played is indicated on the left hand side.
+When a chord is played higher up the fretboard, the lowest fret played is indicated at the top right (sometimes it’s on the left).
 In this example, the C and A strings are played at the seventh fret, the E string at the eighth fret and the G string at the ninth fret.

 Sometimes, when I want to refer to chord shapes quickly, I just use four numbers like this 2100.
 These refer to the fret numbers for each string in the order gCEA.
 So the 2 means you play the g-string at the second fret, the 1 means you play the C-string at the first fret and the 0s mean you play the E and A-strings open.
 Giving you the standard A chord shape.